realArcherL/realarcherl.github.io/content/posts/research_1.md

 ## Conclusion

-Almost all of these issues happened because the developers used direct user input in the `path.join()` function without sanitizing it.
-This oversight seems to be the reason for the majority of the security vulnerabilities.

-To mitigate these risks, it is crucial to follow security guidelines and best practices.
-The guidelines shared by the Cybersecurity and Infrastructure Security Agency (CISA) are very helpful in this regard.
-[Additionally, the Open Web Application Security Project (OWASP)](https://owasp.org/www-community/attacks/Path_Traversal) provides comprehensive resources and valuable insights and recommendations for securing web applications against such attacks.

-By adhering to these guidelines and implementing proper input validation and sanitization techniques, developers can significantly reduce the risk of security vulnerabilities in their applications.
+Most of these issues arose from using unsanitized user input in the `path.join()` function, leading to security vulnerabilities.
+To mitigate these risks, developers should follow security best practices from [CISA](https://www.cisa.gov/resources-tools/resources/secure-design-alert-eliminating-directory-traversal-vulnerabilities-software) and [OWASP](https://owasp.org/www-community/attacks/Path_Traversal), including proper input validation and sanitization, to reduce vulnerabilities in their applications.

 ## Closing Remarks

-We aimed to understand the severity of the advisory by independently identifying issues and attempting to fix them.
-Our goal was also to avoid burdening open-source developers.
-As security engineers, we recognize the need to improve our reporting and remediation of security issues, given that OSS developers are not always sufficiently incentivized to undertake this demanding work.
-In each case, we discovered a security vulnerability, raised pull requests, and requested the developers to apply for CVEs on our behalf.
-This approach ensures we do not exaggerate any security issues or create unnecessary alarms for users, avoiding repeats [of similar situations](https://socket.dev/blog/node-ip-maintainer-restores-github-repo-after-archiving-due-to-overblown-cve-rating).
+We aimed to assess the advisory's severity by identifying and fixing issues independently, minimizing the burden on OSS developers.
+As security engineers, we recognize the need to improve our security reporting and remediation, given developers' limited incentives. **For each vulnerability found, we raised pull requests and asked developers to apply for CVEs**, ensuring we avoid exaggerating or creating unnecessary alarms for users, avoiding repeats [of similar situations](https://socket.dev/blog/node-ip-maintainer-restores-github-repo-after-archiving-due-to-overblown-cve-rating).

 I hope you found this useful and educational.
 Thanks and Happy Hunting :)